stimmieuwu/passenger-rush/README.md

 ## Game Overview
 The goal is to transport passengers to the Junction Unloading Area and score higher than your opponent.
 Control your jeepney, pick up passengers, avoid obstacles, and utilize power-ups.
 The game only lasts a maximum of five minutes.
 To play Passenger Rush, launch the executable `passenger-rush.exe`, navigate to Start Game from the main menu, choose your name, and compete!

-## Controls
-Player 1: WASD
-Player 2: Arrow Keys
+Control Player 1 with WASD and Player 2 with arrow keys.

 ## Power-ups and Debuffs
 Speed: Increases jeepney speed.